Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Conclusions and Discussion

 To obtain the kinetic neutron concentration $X_n$ we note that several key WI reaction rates seen in Fig.~\ref{RelaxationRate_fig} intersect near to $T$ of interest in BBN.
 This implies that the neutron freeze-out and decay rates are interwoven with the Hubble expansion rate.
 The outcome of gradual change of $X_n$ is illustrated for the vacuum SM parameters in Fig.~\ref{Xn001fig}.

-We then proceed to discuss and present in quantitative terms the variation of neutron concentration preceding the BBN as a function of $s_\mathrm{W}$, see Fig.~\ref{WienbergTestfig}.
-It is in this new context that small changes in weak interaction strength driven by Weinberg angle can have impact on neutron abundance available in BBN epoch.
-We have shown that the precision BBN which requires $X_n$ at sub percentile level depends on value of $s_\mathrm{W}$ or equivalently $G_F$ in the hot BBN plasma environment.
+We then proceed to discuss and present in quantitative terms the variation of neutron concentration preceding the temperature regime at edge of BBN as a function of $s^2_\mathrm{W}$, see Fig.~\ref{WienbergTestfig}.
+It is in this new context that small changes in weak interaction strength driven by Weinberg angle can have impact on neutron abundance available at onset of BBN.
+We have shown that precision BBN studies that require $X_n$ at the sub-percent level depend on the precise value of $G_\mathrm{F}$, or equivalently---assuming the dominant source of variability is the Weinberg angle---on the value of $s^2_\mathrm{W}$ in the hot primordial plasma at the edge of the BBN epoch.

-The results for $X_n$ also depend on precision knowledge of the Hubble expansion parameter during the BBN period.
+The results for $X_n$ also depend on precise knowledge of the Hubble expansion parameter.
 We have been working to develop this understanding for a long time~\cite{Rafelski:2024fej}.
 We present our sophisticated model as a reference for convenience of the reader in the Appendix~A. In our approach, following on neutrino decoupling, the transfer of entropy and reheating of photons by $e^\pm$-pair annihilation is gradual, obtained from the instantaneous thermal $e^\pm$-pair abundance as a function of temperature.
-Our precise description has non-negligible improvements compared to some other BBN models.
+Our precise description has non-negligible improvements.